-Today, the U.S. Census Bureau released their latest read of construction spending showing mixed results for April with total private construction spending and single family construction spending rising since March while non-residential construction spending declined over the same period.
+Today, the U.S. Census Bureau released their latest read of construction spending showing generally worsening results in April with total private residential, private single family residential and private non-residential construction spending all declining on the month.

-On a month-to-month basis, total residential spending increased 0.10% from March climbing 17.2% above the level seen in April 2013 and remaining well below the peak level seen in 2006.
+On a month-to-month basis, total residential construction spending declined 1.5% on the month rising 8.0% above the level seen a year earlier but still remained well below the peak level seen in 2006.

 The following charts (click for larger dynamic versions) show private residential construction spending, private residential single family construction spending and private non-residential construction spending broken out and plotted since 1993 along with the year-over-year, month-to-month and peak percent change to each since 1994 and 2000 – 2005.